 Ethanol Production & Biodiesel Production.
 Offered online by Minnesota West Community & Technical College, these two certificates are very similar.
 As part of their development, both increased the number of credits required for completion from 11 to 16.
 The biodiesel and ethanol certificates utilize a similar framework for classes, with the only difference being two courses.
 Solar Installation.
 These were brand new certificates, and going through the MnSCU approval process was required to complete them.
 The degree program was initially proposed as a Solar Panel Installation certificate but was changed due to issues involved regulations requiring certified electricians to be involved in solar installation projects.
 However, the 16-credit Solar Assessor certificate was denied approval by Department of Labor Federal Project Office (FPO) and the certificate development returned to (more extensive) Solar Installation certificates.
 The certificates were increased to 30 credits when faculty recognized the content could not be covered in 16 credits.
 The Advanced Solar Thermal Energy Certificate is designed to provide existing contractors with the skills necessary to install and maintain solar thermal systems.
-The Advanced Photovoltaic Energy Systems Certificate is designed to provide entrance into the field of photovoltaic energy systems and to provide the skills necessary to work in photovoltaic installation and maintenance.
+The Advanced Photovoltaic energy Systems and to provide the skills necessary to work in photovoltaic installation and maintenance.
 Hands-on labs and internships are a key component of these degrees.